The most natural nappy system

 The Cost of Cloth Nappies vs. Disposable Nappies

 Personally I tried over 20 different washable nappies with varying satisfaction, Disana's nappy system is my favourite.
 Disposable nappies are very costly for the wallet and for the environment but because you buy them gradually over the course of the first 2-3 years of your child's life you don't notice the cost to your pocket and the garbage goes into landfill and out of our sight.

 The outlay required to furnish your nappy changing table with all the washable nappies required for the first 6 months can seem a lot.
 However of all the nappy systems on the market the Disana nappy system is one of the most economical, ethical and ecological.
 For under $10 per nappy (including the liner), these nappies will last from birth until potty training.
-The merino wool covers are sized and there are three sizes S: 4-10 months (can be used from birth), M: 9-18 months, L: 18months - 3 years.
+The merino wool covers are sized and there are four sizes S: 0-6 months, M: 6-12 months, L: 12-24 months (mostly this size last until potty), XL: 2-3 years.